Elbassel511/image-processing-project-Udacity/README.md

 ## Lessons Learned
 [(Back to top)](#table-of-contents)
 - building server from scratch.
-- reading and writing to disk via a Node.js express server.
+- reading and writing to disk via Node.js express server.
-- working with routes.
+- working with express routes.
 - working with typescript.
-- testing code with jasmmine
+- testing code with jasmmine.

 ## screen shot